tmr08c/tmr08c.github.io/content/blog/2021/08/creating-development-migrations-with-ecto/index.md

 end
 ```

-Since our `setup` script was already using `ecto.setup`, updating the alias to use `ecto.migrate_all` meant that it would now Just Work&trade;!
+Since our `setup` script was previously using `ecto.create` and `ecto.migrate`, I updated it to use the updated `ecto.setup` alias.

-I am optimistic about this solution.
-I think this achieves my goal of easy project setup and has little cost on long-term project maintenance.

-One potential pain point with this process is how infrequently it will be leveraged by the team.
-Since it will be uncommon to add setup migrations, I don't expect the team to make a habit of using `mix ecto.migrate_all` over the default `mix ecto.migrate`.
-This means that when we _do_ add a new setup migration, we may forget to run it in our local environments.
+Since it will be uncommon to add setup migrations, one concern I have is forgetting to use `mix ecto.migrate_all` over the default `mix ecto.migrate`.
+If we do not use the `migrate_all` alias, our development environments will not be updated with the necessary setup migration.

 A low-cost solution would be to communicate the need to run `mix ecto.migrate_all` to the team; this could be a note in the PR, a mention during standup, or a note in chat.
 While not ideal, I expect this will be rare enough to be sustainable.

-If you are following GitHub's [Script To Rule Them All](https://github.com/github/scripts-to-rule-them-all) (or something similar), another option could be to update the script(s) you have to run migrations to use `mix ecto.migrate_all`.
+However, if you are following GitHub's [Script To Rule Them All](https://github.com/github/scripts-to-rule-them-all) (or something similar), you may have another option - you could update the script(s) you have to run migrations to use `mix ecto.migrate_all`.
 Following GitHub's pattern, [`script/update`](https://github.com/github/scripts-to-rule-them-all#scriptupdate) is the suggested place to run migrations after pulling down new code.
 If your team already has a similar script, you should be able to transparently change from `mix ecto.migrate` to `mix ecto.migrate_all`.

 ```{diff}
 # script/update